-Our historical net tangible book value (deficit) as of June 30, 2019 was \$(61.9) million, or \$(83.99) per share of our common stock.
+Our historical net tangible book value (deficit) as of June 30, 2019 was \$(61.9) million, or \$(52.35) per share of our common stock.
 Our historical net tangible book value (deficit) is the amount of our total assets less our total liabilities and convertible preferred stock, which is not included in our stockholders' deficit.
-Historical net tangible book value (deficit) per share represents historical net tangible book value (deficit) divided by the number of shares of our common stock outstanding as of June 30, 2019.
+Historical net tangible book value (deficit) per share represents historical net tangible book value (deficit) divided by the number of shares of our common stock outstanding as of June 30, 2019 (including 2,807 shares of common stock from the exercise of stock options on March 25, 2019, which were registered pursuant to Swedish law with the Swedish Companies Registration Office on August 27, 2019) after giving effect to the 1 for 1.6045 split of our common stock which took place on September 26, 2019.

-Our pro forma net tangible book value as of June 30, 2019 was \$56.3 million, or \$6.36 per share of our common stock.
-Pro forma net tangible book value represents the amount of our total assets less our total liabilities, after giving effect to the Holdco Reorganization described under the section titled "Corporate Reorganization," pursuant to which all of the issued and outstanding stock of Aprea Therapeutics AB will be exchanged for common stock, preferred stock or options, as applicable, of Aprea Therapeutics, Inc., and the conversion of all of our outstanding shares of convertible preferred stock into an aggregate of 8,119,855 shares of our common stock immediately prior to the completion of this offering.
-Pro forma net tangible book value per share represents pro forma net tangible book value divided by the total number of shares outstanding as of June 30, 2019, after giving effect to the Holdco Reorganization and the automatic conversion of all outstanding shares of our preferred stock into common stock prior to the completion of this offering.
+Our pro forma net tangible book value as of June 30, 2019 was \$56.3 million, or \$3.96 per share of our common stock.
+Pro forma net tangible book value represents the amount of our total assets less our total liabilities, after giving effect to (i) the Holdco Reorganization described under the section titled "Corporate Reorganization," pursuant to which all of the issued and outstanding stock of Aprea Therapeutics AB was exchanged for common stock, preferred stock or options, as applicable, of Aprea Therapeutics, Inc., (ii) the 1 for 1.6045 split of our common stock which took place on September 26, 2019 and (iii) the conversion of all of our outstanding shares of convertible preferred stock into an aggregate of 13,028,292 shares of our common stock immediately prior to the completion of this offering.
+Pro forma net tangible book value per share represents pro forma net tangible book value divided by the total number of shares of common stock outstanding as of June 30, 2019 (including 2,807 shares of common stock from the exercise of stock options on March 25, 2019, which were registered pursuant to Swedish law with the Swedish Companies Registration Office on August 27, 2019), after giving effect to the Holdco Reorganization, the 1 for 1.6045 split of our common stock which took place on September 26, 2019 and the automatic conversion of all outstanding shares of our preferred stock into common stock immediately prior to the completion of this offering.

-After giving further effect to our sale of shares of common stock in this offering at the initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2019 would have been \$ million, or \$ per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$ per share to our existing stockholders and an immediate dilution in pro forma as adjusted net tangible book value of \$ per share to new investors purchasing common stock in this offering.
-Dilution per share to new investors purchasing common stock in this offering from the initial public offering price per share paid by new investors.
+After giving further effect to our sale of 5,666,667 shares of common stock in this offering at the initial public offering price of \$15.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2019 would have been \$132.2 million, or \$6.65 per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$2.69 per share to our existing stockholders and an immediate dilution in pro forma as adjusted net tangible book value of \$8.35 per share to new investors purchasing common stock in this offering.
+Dilution per share to new investors purchasing common stock in this offering is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the initial public offering price per share paid by new investors.
 The following table illustrates this dilution on a per share basis: